Find Tires Nashville, TN at Hillsboro Village Auto Service

 - 63: Tire’s load rating

 - H: Tire’s speed rating

 - M+S: Suitable for all-season driving (Source)

-If you find that cracking the code is too tricky, you can always take your tires to a reputable auto mechanic or tire center, they’ll know the exact tires you need for your vehicle.
+If you find that cracking the code is too tricky, you can always take your tires to a reputable auto mechanic or tire center in Nashville, they’ll know the exact tires you need for your vehicle.
 Once you’ve replaced your old tires with brand new ones, always make sure you take great care of them.
 The more TLC you put towards them, the longer they will last you.